 Questrade vs Scotia iTrade: Trading Fees

 Trading fees are arguably the most important factor to consider when choosing a stock trading platform.
-Even a few cents difference in trading commissions make a huge difference to your returns in the long run.
+Even a few cents difference in trading commissions makes a huge difference to your returns in the long run.

 Scotia iTrade standard trading commissions stand at $9.99 per equity trade and are among the highest in the industry.
 Questrade charges slightly lower trading commissions at $9.95/trade.